Social polling is a great way to connect your learners and encourage deeper reflection.

 1. Open the page which you would like the graph to be displayed on (this needs to be a different page to the scored page which you are reporting from).

 2. Select a text field.
-The Text Formatting Toolbar will appear.
-From the Text Formatting Toolbar, select Graphs in the Insert dropdown (see our Text Editor article for more information about the Text Formatting Toolbar).
+The text formatting toolbar will appear.
+From the toolbar, select Graphs in the Insert dropdown:

 |Tip: Your graph will only display results in your final release.
 If your graph has not yet collected enough data to show results, the graph will show the message: There is not yet enough data to display this graph.
 In Preview, the graph will always display example data.